apache/velocity-tools/README.txt

 > ant jar.generic

-To build the simple example for VelocityView, execute:
+To build only the simple example for VelocityView, execute:

-> ant example.simple
+> ant simple

-To build the VelocityStruts example, execute:
+To build only the VelocityStruts example, execute:

-> ant example.struts
+> ant struts

-To build the VelocityLayoutServlet example, execute:
+To build only the VelocityLayoutServlet example, execute:

-> ant example.layout
+> ant layout

 Please note: